25 March 2020

 - Be aware that different locations have different challenges.
 For example, a seemingly competitive salary in one region might not be enough to entice top talent to work there, when they can earn a lot more in another part of the country.
 “If you want champions league players, you need champions league benefits.”
 Research and get expert insight so that you can offer the appropriate compensation and benefits.

 - When you consider the responsibilities of a role, consider skill sets.
-For example, Senior UX Recruiter Javier Cuadra uses this competency framework to evaluate the real needs of the position, and therefore which candidates to search for.
+For example, Head of Recruitment Javier Cuadra uses this competency framework to evaluate the real needs of the position, and therefore which candidates to search for.
 Be open to candidates with different experiences.

 - Don’t forget that your job description is written for the candidate.
 Include the information that they want to know!
 Different professionals have different interests, but most candidates will want to know details about the team they will join, what specific projects they will work on, and what tools they will be using.